grafana/agent/docs/sources/flow/config-language/_index.md

 A River configuration file tells {{< param "PRODUCT_NAME" >}} which components to launch and how to bind them together into a pipeline.

-The syntax of River uses blocks, attributes, and expressions.
+The River syntax uses blocks, attributes, and expressions.

 ```river
 // Create a local.file component labeled my_file.